 One thing about pastoral support is that you have to deal with all types of situations that happen at school, but the great thing is there are lots of positive things that take place.
 When you walk around and see our students succeeding, happy, working well with each other and polite to each other, it pushes me to continue doing what I do.

 If you could change one thing about education today what would it be?

 Sheehan: This is a difficult question.
 There are lots of things in education which change, they ebb and flow.
 There are also other things we need to reflect on and improve continually.
-For me, the United Nationals global goals are important, especially the idea of a quality education for each child.
+For me the United Nationals global goals are important, especially the idea of a quality education for each child.

 I feel very strongly that we should be including people and removing barriers to education.
 This isn't just about children who have learning difficulties or are facing other barriers to learning.
 It's about ensuring everybody has access to a quality education.

 Regarding the work we do at NAIS Hong Kong, we approach this issue by looking at students who have any additional support needs (ASN).
 It could be anything; illness, mental health, it could be grief, it could be long-term sickness which led to them being removed from school.
-There are many things that can block access to quality education.
+There are many things that can block access to a quality education.